piccolomo/plotext/readme/bar.md

 ## Multiple Bar Plot

-To plot multiple offsetted bars, where each group has the same labels, use the function `plt.multiple_bar()`, as in this example:
+To plot multiple offsetted bars, each group with the same label, use the function `plt.multiple_bar()`, as in this example:

 ```python
 import plotext as plt